MarkJohnstoneGitHub/VBA-IDictionary/README.md

   - Updated: [ManagedCharSafeArray.cls](https://github.com/MarkJohnstoneGitHub/VBA-IDictionary/blob/master/scr/ManagedCharSafeArray.cls)

-MangedCharSafeArray was restructured to more appropriately associate the managed Char array with its SafeArray descriptor allocated.
-This was to ensure only that the SafeArray descriptor is allocated to only one managed Char array at a time.
+MangedCharSafeArray was restructured to more appropriately associate a managed Char array with its SafeArray descriptor allocated.
+This was to ensure that the SafeArray descriptor is allocated to only one managed Char array at a time.

-  - Updated to predeclared class and added a Create method. ie.
+  - Updated to predeclared class and added a Create method.

     Public Function Create(ByRef outCharsArray() As Integer) As ManagedCharSafeArray